Retrospective templates

 What is a retrospective board?

-Can it be anonymous?
+Can a retrospective board be anonymous?

-What should an online board include?
+What should an online retrospective board include?

-Which template should I use?
+Which retrospective board template should I use?

 Turn the next retro into a working session.